Our Complete Backpacking Checklist

 Warm Gloves

-A pair of warm gloves always finds their way into my pack–I personally like the REI Polartec Gloves.
+Warm gloves always find their way into my pack—I like the REI Polartec Gloves.
 Michael finds that for most summer trips, a pair of merino wool glove liners are sufficient.

 Sunglasses